Pilates at The Treatment Table

 1:1 Sessions:

-If you prefer a more specfic and private session then we can happily accommodate a 1:1 instructional.
-This is the most intense way of progressing your pilates and will allow you more individual time with the head instructor.
-Thos gives us the time and opportunities to get to know you and what you want to achieve and why.
-We will make it as intense and as fun as you like!
-We love a challenge…
+For those who prefer a more specfic and private session, we offer a 1:1 Pilates session.
+This is the most intense way of progressing your pilates and will allow you more individual time with the instructor.
+We can make your session as intense or as fun as you like!

 Blocks: